It just feels right?

 It can be hard to face the things within that we might rather not see!

-Sometimes feeling ashamed to admit that we have not always been fully in control, and not always aware of what was really drives us.
-But ultimately, that’s always where the growth is.
+Sometimes feeling ashamed to admit that we have not always been entirely in control, and not always aware of what was drives us.
+But ultimately, that’s still where the growth is.

 Because sometimes challenges are not only messages from above, but rather messages from within the body.

-When we don’t want to face what’s holding us back, our minds can even trick us into thinking that the avoidance impulse (which is really based in fear) is actually a spiritual message from above.
+When we don’t want to face what’s holding us back, our minds can even trick us into thinking that the avoidance impulse (which is fear-based) is a spiritual message from above.

 Few promises are more sacred than the ones we make to our self.